oraclekid12/rulebook2024/content.md

 > version of the equipment.

-### **Employ Retainer**
+#### **Employ Retainer**

+*Retainers are henchmen, attendants, or animals commanded into the service of the minion.*\
+\
+A retainer is brought into play with the employ retainer action.
+Retainers cannot be moved from one minion to another.
+Retainers are action cards that give minions special abilities.
+There is no limit to the number of retainers a minion can have.
+Unlike equipment, a retainer cannot be transferred.
+When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
+When a retainer loses their last life counter, they are burned.

 - **Who can employ a retainer:** Any ready minion.
 - **Cost:** As listed on the retainer card.
 - **Default target:** None.
 Undirected action.
 - **Default stealth:** +1 stealth.
-- **Effect:** Retainers are action cards that give minions special abilities.
-If the action is successful, the retainer is placed on the acting minion.
-There is no limit to the number of retainers a minion can have.
-Unlike equipment, a retainer cannot be transferred.
-When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
-When a retainer loses their last life counter, they are burned.
+- **Effect:** If the action is successful, the retainer is placed on the acting minion.

 ![](bin/media/image35.png)